jeffreyevans/spatialEco/README.md

                            population variance

           convexHull - Derives a convex hull of points using the alpha hull approach with adjustable tension.
-                       Please note that due to licensing reasons, this function is only avalible in the GitHub developement version and not on CRAN.
+                       Please note that due to licensing reasons, this function is only available in the GitHub development version and not on CRAN.

           crossCorrelation - Calculates the partial spatial cross-correlation function

           csi - Calculates the cosine similarity and angular similarity on two vectors or a matrix

+          curvature - Zevenbergen & Thorne, McNab's or Bolstad's surface (raster) curvature

           daymet.point - Downloads DAYMET climate variables for specified point and timeperiod

           daymet.tiles - Returns a vector of DAYMET tile id's within a specified extent

           dispersion - Calculates the dispersion ("rarity") of targets associated with planning units

+          dissection - Evans (1972) Martonne's modified dissection

+          divergence - Kullback-Leibler Divergence (Cross-entropy)

           download.daymet - Batch download of daily gridded DAYMET climate data